 Once I learned I had celiac disease, I knew being gluten-free was my new way of life gluten-free for good.

-What they don’t realize is that the gluten-free diet takes time, patience and a little nutrition knowledge.
+What they don’t realize is that healing from the damages from gluten takes time, patience and some nutrition know-how.

 Gluten-free packaged foods are often loaded with sugars, inflammatory oils, corn and soy products, and all sorts of other white refined grains and starches.
 Just because it’s labeled “gluten-free” doesn’t mean it’s good for you.
 In fact, loading up on packaged gluten-free foods will most likely keep you sick and cause weight gain too.

 Would you do me a favor?
-If you like what you’re reading, please pin this article to Pinterest.
+If you like what you’ve read, please pin this article to Pinterest.